 The Village of La Roque-Gageac

 The construction of this amazing, carved building began in the 12th century and continued to be improved throughout the 17th century, before being dismantled in the 18th century.
 To access it, one must be courageous enough to climb the 140 steps (including 32 carved in the same stone).
 On the 7th January 2010, a serious rockfall occurred, destroying sections of the fortress.
 This event follows those which happened in 1920, 1957 (3 deaths) and 1994.
-Since the 2010 rocksfall, the site has been closed to the public and it is uncertain whether it will re-open in the near future.
+Following the 2010 rocksfall, the site was closed to the public and it was uncertain whether it would re-open in the near future.

 During the Middle-Ages, La Roque-Gageac was a bustling river port with 1 500 inhabitants, (compared to only 415 today).
 The Dordogne River was a major trading passageway and the activity of many fishermen and river sailors benefited from it.
 It is not surprising that the bishops of Sarlat (10 km away) made La Roque-Gageac the site of their summer residence.

 The medieval village is a mix of humble cottages and the dwellings of the former gentry, its houses squeezed between the Dordogne River and the towering cliff.

 The stepped narrow streets lead up to the Manor of Tarde (Manoir de Tarde), which dominates the village.
 The manor is linked to the memory of Jean Tarde (1562-1636), who was an historian, as well as a cartographer, mathematician, astronomer, theologian, philosopher, and a friend of Galileo.
 This Renaissance manor consists of two main sections, with pointed gables and enchanting mullioned windows.